liuerhei/DeepLearn-Frame/README.md

 Now the fc2d Backward has a problem, and add the filter backward workspace update.
 Up to now, the data workspace don't need add.         --2017-08-21

 Use cublasSgemm to compute the fully connection layer.
 Bue there is a problem that when weights is setted 0.01, the result was wrong.    --2017-09-07
+Now the fc backward has some problem, the GPU data cannot copy to CPU, and when add fc layer, the backward parameters is wrong.
+So need to check the backward code.
+                                                                                                                                         --2017-09-08
+Today, finding the problem of cudaMemcpy, because of the loss function.
+But the problem has solved automaticly.
+Need to make sense.
+And when use cudnn convolution backward, we need to allocated new workspace to satisfied the compution.                                                                      --2017-09-12